How to Write a Good Translation Guideline for Linguists?

 In today’s post, we will discuss the crucial role of a clear guideline and how to make a good guideline for your linguists.

 Why a Clear Guideline for Linguists is Important?

-It’s always great for two sides to understand exactly the other’s expectation and ability.
+It’s always great for two sides to understand exactly the other’s expectations and abilities.
 And a guideline will have you achieve this mutual understanding.
 A good translation guideline from your company can keep translators on the right track throughout the translation process.
 Based on the clear instruction you sent, translators have a vivid vision of what outcome they need to achieve and what they should do to meet that expected result.

 A guideline usually includes a list of terminology which you want the translators to use throughout the translations to guarantee accuracy.
 There’s a risk when letting translators search and choose the suitable words themselves.
 In many cases, your company might find these words or terms inappropriate to use on the documents and ask translators to change the words.
 This process of sending back and forth files to correct takes a great deal of time.
 Instead, you should provide translators with a list of glossaries.
 Translators will use the resources you give, saving time for both them and your company.

 #2.
 Increase the Translation Quality

 As mentioned above, a list of glossaries or style guide assists translators to remain the consistency of word choices, writing tones and voices throughout the translations, thus, improve the general quality of the whole documents.